 Intra-Oral TMJ techniques:

-Intra-oral muscular mobilization techniques for TMJ(temporomandibular joint) pain and dysfunction.
-It is thought that up to 75% of the population will experience jaw pain or dysfunction at some point in their lives, and it is understood that most jaw pain is muscle based.
-Functionally, the jaw has important connections to the posture and structure of the rest of the body, yet it often goes un-treated.
-A lot of the time this is due to the fact that tension and dysfunction of the jaw may present as other symptoms such as neck pain, headaches, toothaches, or tinnitus.
-Many key muscles of the jaw are only accessible from inside the mouth.
-For these muscles, gloves are worn and much care is taken to work within one's comfort level.
+It has been shown that up to 75% of the population will experience jaw pain or dysfunction at some point in their lives, and it is understood that most related pain is muscle based.
+Functionally, the jaw has important connections to the posture and structure of the rest of the body, yet it often is left un-treated.
+A lot of the time this is due to the fact that tension and dysfunction of the jaw may present as other symptoms such as neck pain, headaches, toothaches, or even tinnitus.
+Careful intra-oral massage with gloves, performed by a trained technician can be very effective in managing or relieving this pain and dysfunction.